 Curriculum Overview - Fourth Grade

-In conjunction with our mission statement we are rooted in Christian values and love of God.
-We learn and live this every day through faith and service.
+In conjunction with our mission statement, we are truly a family of learners who model Christ in all that we do.
+We learn and live by modeling and practicing what it means to be “Happy, Holy, and Helpful”.
 Instruction integrates Catholic doctrine and tradition, Scripture and the Church’s social teachings to follow Christ.
 The Commandments and Sacraments are fundamental themes in the curriculum.

-Reading is the key we teach our students to use effectively to build knowledge through progressive comprehension, academic vocabulary, and independent analysis.
+Reading is the foundation to effectively build knowledge across subject lines, as we comprehend a variety of texts, learn academic vocabulary, and conduct independent explorations of topics and concepts.
 Our reading series, Journeys, emphasizes Catholic identity through positive story character traits and moral decisions.
-In addition, the language arts curriculum integrates technology to accommodate a variety of learning styles.
+Writing is also practiced daily in a variety of ways, as a developing skill, and as a method of effective communication.
+In addition, the language arts curriculum integrates technology and multi-sensory activities to differentiate learning experiences.

 In fourth grade, we focus on developing mathematical thinking and understanding as a lifelong skill.
 This is accomplished through computational skills, conceptual understanding, reasoning, problem solving and communicating, integrated with technology.

 Fourth grade delves into a variety of science topics which help prepare them to progress in a STEM based future.
 Physical science (energy), Life Science (structures and processes), Earth Science (Earth’s place in the Universe), Earth and Human Activity (Natural resources and environment), and Engineering design are incorporated throughout the year.
 Asking questions, defining problems, and planning and carrying out investigations are explored through the scientific process.